LukasLeroy/Stoikov-Crypto-HFT/README.md

 where $k$ is an arbitrary parameter.

 ## Inventory Limit
-I set a limit on our inventory position to a maximum of 20 positions long or 20 positions short.
+For this model, I set a limit on our inventory position to a maximum of 20 positions long or 20 positions short.

 ## Modelling Orders Getting Filled